Accudio/mytopforspotify-server/README.md

 ## Installation

 This server runs on Node.js.
 On [its website](http://www.nodejs.org/download/) you can find instructions on how to install it.
 You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm.
+You will also need [serverless](https://serverless.com/) installed globally.
+You can do this by running:

+    $ npm install serverless -g

 Once installed, clone the repository and install its dependencies running: